Make Your Veterinary Office Lobby Less “Waiting,” And More “Welcoming”

 Cleanliness, of course

 It should go without saying that cleanliness and fragrance are of the utmost importance.
 Part of high-quality veterinary care is maintaining clean, orderly appearances.
-It’s entirely natural to have a strong negative reaction to mess and bad odors, and you can help make sure that your clients have just the opposite reaction at your clinic!
-Better that they really don’t notice any sort of odor at all so that they can focus on the great client service you’ll provide.
+It's entirely natural to have a strong adverse reaction to mess and foul odors, and you can help make sure that your clients have just the opposite reaction at your clinic!
+Better that they don't notice any odor so they can focus on the excellent client service you'll provide.
 So keep it clean!

 When You're Running Behind

 Even with the perfect balance of decor, pleasant chit-chat with the receptionists, and maybe even a visit from the clinic cat, waiting is still waiting.
-The “simple” thing, then, is always to run exactly on time!
-But realistically, no one has complete control over a medical schedule, and studies show that clients do expect to wait nearly 15 minutes for appointments.
-Any longer, however, and they can become irritated.
+Then, the "simple" thing is always to run precisely on time!
+But realistically, no one has complete control over a medical schedule, and studies show that clients expect to wait nearly 15 minutes for appointments.
+Any longer, however, they can become irritated.

-That means, if an emergency or other issue does throw your schedule off, even just a bit, you should provide updates.
+If an emergency or other issue does throw your schedule off, even just a bit, you should provide updates.
 Without giving away private information about other pets and families, your receptionists can honestly say that your team is taking care of a medical emergency.
-Your staff training can also include standards for how to shift your team to pick up when others fall behind, as well as when it may be appropriate to offer a new appointment time over a long wait.
+Your staff training can also include standards for shifting your team to pick up when others fall behind and when it may be appropriate to offer a new appointment over a long wait.

-A veterinary office front lobby could include a small front desk or oversized chairs, soft classical music or photos from local fundraisers, dental chews for sale or free training treat samples.
-But no matter how much they vary, every single front lobby should convey a sense of warmth.
+A veterinary office front lobby could include a small front desk or oversized chairs, soft classical music or photos from local fundraisers, dental chews for sale, or free training treat samples.
+But no matter how much they vary, every front lobby should convey a sense of warmth.
 If your receptionists greet each pet owner with a caring attitude, that will build trust.
-Be attentive and considerate of their time and their pet’s needs, and you’ll be welcoming them into your lobby again and again, as bonded clients and patients.
+Be attentive and considerate of their time and their pet's needs, and you'll welcome them into your lobby again and again as bonded clients and patients.

-You can learn more about being warm and welcoming to pet owners, both in your practice and online.
-Contact us for a FREE marketing consultation with one of our GeniusVets experts!
+You can learn more about being warm and welcoming to pet owners in your practice and online.
+Contact us for a FREE consultation with one of our GeniusVets experts!